-During this period Cathy and I were nominal church members, but had jointly decided to become more active in church to set a better example for our 2 young children, John age 5 and Mary Kay age 2.
-Ginny was born the following year.
-Within the year we were attending a couple’s Sunday school class taught by Robert Wike, and slowly developed relationships and life-long friendships with those class members.
-We were exposed to Biblical teachings and principles which had previously escaped us because we had not been earnestly searching for those truths.
-We became so active in that class that by 1975, Robert asked me to co-teach the class with him.
-I began studying the Bible in earnest and utilizing the awakening skills of teaching which God had given me.
-It was definitely a growing process because in the beginning I was a poor to mediocre teacher at best.
+During our early days in El Dorado Cathy and I were nominal church members, but then jointly decided to become more active in church to set a better example for our two young children at the time, John Aaron and Mary Kay.
+Within a year we were attending a couple’s Sunday school class taught by Robert Wike and slowly developing strong relationships in the class.
+We were exposed to Biblical principles which had previously escaped us because we had not been searching for them.
+We became so active in the class by 1975 Robert asked me to co-teach the class.
+I began studying the Bible in earnest and utilizing the awakening skills of teaching God had given me.
+It was definitely a growing process because in the beginning I was a mediocre teacher at best.

-As a result of a number of events and circumstances, Cathy and I attended a Bill Gothard seminar in Dallas, Texas in August, 1977, and our lives were transformed.
-For the first time the gospel promises became personal for us, and we were changed by the saving power of the Lord Jesus.
+As a result of a number of events and circumstances Cathy and I attended a Bill Gothard seminar in Dallas, Texas in August, 1977 where we were transformed.
+For the first time the gospel promises became personal, and we were changed by the saving power of the Lord Jesus.

-Dr. Harbuck continued as pastor of First Baptist until June,1983, when he resigned after 21 years of service to become pastor of the First Baptist Church of Chattanooga, Tennessee.
-I was fortunate to have been appointed to the Pastor Search Committee, and the church eventually called Dr. Mark Coppenger as pastor in December, 1983.
-He had never pastored a church and had only recently graduated from seminary, but his giftedness and zeal for the Lord confirmed to us he was God’s man for our church at that time.
-The church took a new direction in theology and ministry under Dr. Coppenger’s leadership for the next 5 years, and I believe First Baptist became the leading church in the area.
-There was a new emphasis on soul-winning, discipleship, local and overseas missions; and the church grew both numerically and spiritually.
-It was an exciting and vibrant church in my opinion.
+Dr. Harbuck continued as pastor of First Baptist until June,1983 when he resigned to become pastor of the First Baptist Church of Chattanooga, Tennessee.
+I was fortunate to have been on the Pastor Search Committee, and the church eventually called Dr. Mark Coppenger as pastor in December, 1983.
+He had never pastored a church and had only recently graduated from seminary, but his giftedness and zeal for the Lord confirmed he was God’s man for our church at this time.
+Over the next five years the church took a new direction in theology and ministry under Dr. Coppenger’s leadership, and I believe we became the leading church in the area.
+There was a new emphasis on soul-winning, discipleship, local and overseas missions, and the church grew both numerically and spiritually.
+It was an exciting and vibrant church in which to serve.

-The revival team included Kelly Green and his youth associate, Todd Roberts along with gifted musicians Mike and Faye Speck.
-From the outset of the initial service on Sunday morning, there was an unusual sense of expectation and brokenness.
-Responding to the altar call invitations at the close of each service resulted in at least 30-40 people at each service making public decisions ranging from salvation to re-dedication to request for special prayer for reconciliation over broken relationships.
-At one evening meeting, Kelly announced that he sensed a special presence of the power of the Holy Spirit and was not going to preach.
-He quoted John 3:16 and invited those who were convicted to come to the altar and respond.
-As I recall there were more than 50 public decisions that evening.
-By the close of the meeting on Friday evening, there were 198 people who had made a public decision to follow Christ.
+The revival team included Kelly Green and his youth associate, Todd Roberts along with gifted musicians, Mike and Faye Speck.
+From the outset on Sunday morning there was an unusual sense of expectation and brokenness.
+Responding to altar call invitations at the close of each service were at least thirty to forty people.
+The decisions ranged from salvation, to re-dedication, to request for special prayer for reconciliation over broken relationships.

-I have never before or since been part of such a revival as this.
-There were some in the church who attended many of the services and said what occurred was just emotionalism and not a true moving of the Holy Spirit.
-The proof of any spiritual transformation or renewal is demonstrated by what the people are like when the meeting is over and all emotional reactions have subsided.
-I can name at least 20 people from my experience who are now walking with God as a direct result of what took place in their hearts at that meeting 27 years ago.
-I am very grateful God allowed Cathy and me to be there to experience the miraculous and see the invisible.
-God tells us in His Word “the things which are seen are temporal while the things which are not seen are eternal.”
+I had never before or since been part of such a revival.
+There were some members who attended and said what occurred was emotionalism and not a true moving of the Holy Spirit.
+The proof of any spiritual transformation is demonstrated by what the people are like going forward.
+I can name at least twenty people who are now walking with God as a direct result of what took place at that revival meeting many years ago.
+I am grateful God allowed Cathy and me to be there to experience the miraculous and see the invisible.
+God confirms in His Word “the things which are seen are temporal while the things which are not seen are eternal.”
+(II Cor.
+4:18)